Teaching Subitizing

 The word Subitize originates from the Latin word meaning suddenly.
 So teaching children to subitize means you are teaching them to “suddenly recognise how many in a collection without counting.”
 Or see how many at a glance.

 Being able to subitize or instantly recognize “how many” in a small set, without counting, is an important early years numeracy skill that is the foundation of many other math concepts.
-This early years math skill helps children to build number sense and flexibility about the essential properties of numbers.
+This early years math skill helps children to build number sense and flexibility about the essential properties of numbers, contributing significantly to their early math skills.

 When you teach kids to subitize they will learn to think of a collection in component parts which will help them in the future to see that: